Skip to navigation

 Doing a tubewalk by iPhone

-Once you've chosen a tubewalk, you'll see a description of the walk with a three-button menu bar along the bottom.
+Once you've chosen a tubewalk, you'll see a description of the walk with a four-button menu bar along the bottom, and a menu button on the right.

 Planning a longer walk

 If you want to plan a longer walk that connects lots of little tubewalks together into an all-day excursion, then the tubewalk planner is for you.
 Choose a start station, and the planner will show you all possible tubewalking routes that start from that station; similarly, if you choose an end station, the planner will show you all the routes that end at that station.
-Tap a result to see each individual leg in that route, complete with route descriptions, maps and places of interest.
+Tap a result to see more about that route, complete with route descriptions, maps and places of interest.

-You can also filter tubewalks by distance, so if you want to go for a ten-mile walk that ends at, say, Ealing Broadway, then simply set the end station to Ealing Broadway and the distance to 'Around 10.0 miles', and the planner will show you all the available options.
+You can also filter tubewalks by distance, so if you want to go for a ten-mile walk that ends at, say, Ealing Broadway, then simply set the end station to Ealing Broadway and the distance to 'Around 10 miles, 16km', and the planner will show you all the available options.

 If you choose both a start and an end station, the planner will show you the quickest route between the two.